Collecting on Any Budget

 Only Buy What you Love.

 This applies to all collectors, no matter your budget.
-However, if buying art is a big decision it is especially important to ensure you love what you buy.
+And if buying art is a big decision, then it is especially important to ensure you love what you buy.
 Take time to engage with the work, the artist or your response to either.
 Your collection is a kind of self narration, so make the plot points poignant.

 Work With your Dealer.